 - Fill up all the cells with distilled water to the level indicated on the cell.
 Ensure that you know the correct procedures.

-- Connect the battery to an efficient desulfator battery charger and charge it slowly.
+- Connect the battery to an efficient battery desulfators and charge it slowly.
 Many desulfator chargers have different charging stages that show you the battery’s status during the process.
 If the charger doesn’t indicate any change at this point, then your battery may be too damaged for reversal.

-- Leave the battery to rest for 12 hours, at least.
+- Let the battery to rest for 12 hours, at least.

 - After the rest, test the battery with a temperature compensated hydrometer or a digital voltmeter.
 Some charts interpret the results for you.
 Generally, if the battery registers a 1.120 reading, then it is too damaged for repair.

-- Attach your battery back to the desulfator charger in maintenance mode for at least 72 hours.
+- Attach your battery back to the battery desulfator in maintenance mode for at least 72 hours.